4.5 564 Google reviews

 Brain Development & Structural Changes

-Abnormal brain development, particularly during prenatal, perinatal, and adolescent stages, increases schizophrenia risk.
+Abnormal brain development, particularly during prenatal, perinatal, and adolescent stages, increases the risk.

 • Structural changes in grey matter and neural circuits can impact cognitive and emotional regulation.

-• Excessive synaptic pruning (loss of neural connections) during adolescence may contribute to cognitive dysfunction.
+• Excessive synaptic pruning (loss of neural connections) during adolescence, which leads to a reduction in neural connections, may underlie cognitive deficits and negative symptoms of schizophrenia.

 Genetic Factors